For an Audio Version of this article click here:

 Let Trump Be Trump

 America’s addiction to opioids killed more than 42,000 people in the U.S. in 2016; a number that liberals won’t acknowledge in public when gun violence is their go to 2018 game plan.
 Cogitate on that number; 42,000 while deaths by firearms contribute to approximately 13,000 each year.
 In 18 short months, the President has a plan to reduce opioid abuse, addiction, and trafficking; a subject no other President spent time understanding or attempting to solve.
 It’s time to give the guy credit for action and not the usual Swamp toady lip service.
-Mrs. Reagan would be proud.We value your comments!
-Please weigh in on our comment section below.
+Mrs. Reagan would be proud.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com